-- the same chance of Transpower's ex-post revenue being consistent with a higher retention factor as a lower retention factor. - 76.
-Although there is a small level of uncertainty associated with the level of IRIS recoverable costs, dependent on the estimate of temporary savings, we consider that Transpower should be able to manage this uncertainty. - 77.
+- 72. Although there is a small level of uncertainty associated with the level of IRIS recoverable costs, dependent on the estimate of temporary savings, we consider that Transpower should be able to manage this uncertainty. - 73.
 The fact that the risk of under or over recovery is symmetrical means that, even though an estimate is used, it should not affect the way in which Transpower operates and the operational decisions that it makes.
-Therefore we do not consider any change to the current Transpower IM needs to be made as a result of the uncertainty associated with estimating the difference amount used in the baseline adjustment term. - 78.
-Although we consider that no changes are required to the Transpower IM on this matter, we consider that it would be beneficial to provide some further guidance on how we intend to estimate temporary savings in a specific year.
-As outlined in Chapter 3, the estimate of temporary savings will be for Year 3, if our preferred option for Issue 1 is chosen, otherwise the estimate of temporary savings will be for Year 4 if the current Transpower IRIS IM approach is maintained.
+Therefore we do not consider any change to the current Transpower IM needs to be made as a result of the uncertainty associated with estimating the difference amount used in the baseline adjustment term.

-Proposed Solution
+Solution

-- 79. Although we do not consider any Transpower IRIS IM change is required to deal with the estimation issues raised by Transpower, we consider it is beneficial to provide further information at this stage on how we intend to estimate the value of temporary savings required for the baseline adjustment term. - 80.
-We are interested in stakeholder feedback on these approaches.
+74. Although we do not consider any Transpower IRIS IM change is required to deal with the estimation issues raised by Transpower, we consider it is beneficial to provide further information at this stage on how we intend to estimate the value of temporary savings required for the baseline adjustment term.
+Transpower is supportive of this approach.